 Hope Rises as Tinubu Says Naira To Exchange for 1,000 to $1, Shares Timeline

-• Nigerian president Bola Tinubu said the naira could appreciate to N1,000 per dollar within weeks
+• President Bola Tinubu has predicted that the naira could appreciate to N1,000 per dollar within weeks

-• He cited reforms and recent intervention by the Central Bank of Nigeria to stabilise the forex market
+• He cited reforms and recent interventions by the Central Bank of Nigeria to stabilise the forex market

 • The Nigerian currency in recent days has been reversing its gains against the US dollar